-LCD Enable is an active high signal, raised whenever the LCD addresses are being read or written.
+LCD Enable is an active high signal, raised whenever the

 D0 - D7 are bi-directional, buffered copies of the data bus and carry all data and commands to the LCD.

 Table 3 is not the standard pin-outs given for LCD displays.
 But this pin-out allows a standard ribbon cable to be used when the ribbon cable is attached to the backside of the LCD.